jameshughes89/cs102/src/site/topic25.rst

 ---------

 * While the list is not sorted
-    * Compare each adjacent pair of values
+    * For each adjacent pair of values
         * If they are out of order
             * Swap them
             * Note that the list is not yet known to be sorted